kpousti/cse15l-lab-reports/LabReport5.md

 # Lab Report 5: Debugging

 ## Introduction
 In this lab report, I will be addressing the debugging issue encountered in the provided code.
-The goal is to identify and fix the error to ensure the program runs without any issues.
+The goal is to identify and fix the error to ensure the file runs without any issues.

 # Part 1: Identifying the Issue